 This is a fantastic place to start replacing plastic because even though Tupperware isn’t single use, it’s still plastic that’s touching your food.
 Toxins from plastic could be leaching into your food even if you aren’t heating up the plastic.
 Do good for your health (and reduce your exposure to toxins) by replacing them over time!

 And you don’t need to toss those plastic tubs in the trash- find ways to reuse them for storing anything other than food!
 Nails, thumbtacks, pens, you name it.

-I also try to keep a couple jars and glass or stainless steel containers in the car too, for any time I’m buying bulk or getting food to-go.
+I also try to keep a couple of jars and glass or stainless steel containers in the car too, for any time I’m buying bulk or getting food to-go.
 Styrofoam and to-go bags and boxes are terrible for the environment because of what they break down into.

 Thankfully, most places are very understanding when you explain that you’d like to use your own containers instead!